zenorocha/liferay-learn/docs/dxp/7.x/en/getting-started/starting-with-the-dxp-docker-image.md

 # Starting With the DXP Docker Image

 The latest version of Liferay DXP is available as a Docker image.
-Follow these steps to download and launch the latest Docker image release of Liferay DXP.
+Follow these steps to download, launch, and begin touring the latest release of Liferay DXP.

 1. Get Liferay DXP.